ashandelle/rust-nd-wireframe/README.md

 - motion and starting position cannot be applied to the Z (2) axis.

 ## setup.txt
-- first line is a path to any folder that contains only polytopes and other folders
+- first line is a path to any folder that contains only polytopes and other polytope folders
 - second line is a path to the polytope you wish to load on startup
 - third line is the horizontal and vertical resolution of the animation in a single number, so all animations must be square.
 - fourth line is the number of frames in the animation.